Applying for Scholarships

 ineligible.
 Employees of private sector companies and private consultants are generally ineligible.

 IPDET encourages applications for partial rather than full scholarships.
+Only in unusual circumstances will a full scholarship be awarded.
 Applicants and sending

 organizations are strongly encouraged to mobilize sources of funding and make a partial contribution, as